ghuynh/track-up/readme.txt

 Tested up to: 3.8
 Stable tag: trunk

-tracks feed and other things using google analytics.
+tracks feed and other things on WordPress site running ads campaigns using google analytics script.

 == Description ==

-tracks feed and other things using google analytics.
+tracks feed and other things on WordPress site running ads campaigns  using google analytics script.

 == Installation ==